annababrych/SQL/README.md

 **Examples of queries using the clause in MySql.
-Used skills : SELECT, WHERE, OREDR BY, CAST, CONVERT, JOINS, CASE, WHERE, SUBQUERIES, DATA, GROUP BY.**<br>
+Used skills : SELECT, WHERE, ORDER BY, CAST, CONVERT, GROUP BY, JOINS, CASE, WHERE, SUBQUERIES, DATA.**<br>

 <i>The database is from the training program.</i>